Letting us know where is coming from

-UbuntuFM meets up with Ghanaian US-based Rap/HipHop artist in this interview to discuss his single, 'Real' and his creative process.
+UbuntuFM meets up with the Ghanaian US-based Rap/HipHop artist in this interview to discuss his single, 'Real' and his creative process.

 Thank you for granting us the request for this interview.